Alberta NDP Caucus - Policy on Harassment

 How to Direct Complaints

 After a complaint is made, the individual to whom it is disclosed will consider, together with the complainant, the option of proceeding with an informal resolution.
-An informal resolution could include the complainant speaking directly to the individual against whom they are making the complaint, or a mediated resolution can be sought to rectify inappropriate behavior.
+An informal resolution could include the complainant speaking directly to the individual against whom they are making the complaint, or a mediated resolution can be sought to rectify inappropriate behaviour.

 If the complainant does not wish to pursue an informal resolution, or attempts at informal resolution fail, a formal investigation may occur.